Nisey14/Testing-Git/README.md

-# Testing-Git
+Week 3 Discussion Board

-This is to test Git.
+This is to test Git!